ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/parameters.rst

 param load
 ==========

-Load parameters from file to the APM.
+Load parameters from file to the autopilot.
 Only the parameters in the file will be overwritten.

 .. code:: bash